SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 ## Step 4: Create a package in Tier 1

-**Hint:** In case no CAL instance of a preconfigured SAP S/4HANA appliance is not used, please set up for developer extensibility to get `ZTIER1` package as described in section **Prerequisites**.
+**Hint:** In case no CAL instance of a preconfigured SAP S/4HANA appliance is used, please set up for developer extensibility to get `ZTIER1` package as described in section **Prerequisites**.

 <details>
   <summary>🔵 Click to expand</summary>